jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem, what is called "carry capacity".
 Every ecosystem is configured to maximize its energy use.

 It starts with producers (plants, plankton) who convert energy to biomass.
 Grazers (deer, bats) who feed on the producers and often spread or fertilize its seed.
 Predators (lions, bears) who prevent grazers from overgrazing.
 Decomposers (mushrooms, bacteria) to breakdown the dead to fuel the growth of new plants.
 And lastly viruses who test everyone for their strength in near real time.
 This system of checks and balances rewards reciprocation while keeping overpopulation in check.

-All the species of an ecosystem share carry capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
-The species of an ecosystem can't win alone.
+All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
+Because each member must reciprocate, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.
+No species of an ecosystem can't do this, and therefore can't win, alone.

 That's why they're on the same team!